1000 E. University Ave.

 Courts interpret statutes based on the plain meaning of the law.
 However, when the plain meaning of the law is ambiguous, a court tries to determine what the legislature intended when writing the statute.
 In this case, researching the legislative history of a law might be necessary.
 This requires gathering official background documents leading up to a law's enactment.
 For a comprehensive discussion of the legislative process across jurisdictions, see Singer's Statutes and Statutory Construction, 7th ed., KF 425 .S56 2007 in our treatise section.

-Developing a complete history of Wyoming legislation can be difficult.
-The Legislature publishes very few sources for searching legislative intent.
+Developing a complete history of Wyoming legislation can be difficult, but electronic access is improving.
 Unpublished materials that are available can be accessed from the Wyoming State Library and the Legislative Service Office (LSO), both in Cheyenne.
-Our library has those materials that are publicly available throughout the process.

 |Bill is prefiled.||LSO has copies of all prefiled bills since 1971|